jim-collier/x9git/project/backlog.md

 ### Bugs

+None open.

+### Features and enhancements

+- 🛠️ Directive review 20260819 item 30: Windows binaries carry no icon and no version details.
+	- Needs a Windows resource (.syso) beside the source.
+Two ways in: `goversioninfo` from a checked-in JSON template plus an .ico, which is the standard route and is well tested; or writing the COFF resource ourselves, which keeps the zero-dependency character but cannot be proved right from here - a malformed one links cleanly and fails on the machine that runs it.
+	- Leaning toward `goversioninfo`, probe-gated in the pipeline and required by `release.bash` phase 1 (which changes nothing, so failing there costs nothing).
+That needs the tool installed outside this tree, so it is the owner's call.

+### Done

+#### Done - Bugs

 - ✅ `repo clone` resolves its account from the folder you are standing in, not the one it is cloning into.
 	- Every other command is about the folder you are in.
 A clone's repo lands somewhere else, so a clone launched from a work repo used the work account whatever tree it was cloning into.
 	- Three ways in, all now closed: the folder rules read the current directory, `gitsby.ghAccount` was read off the surrounding repo, and the owner of that repo's origin stood in when nothing else answered.